uob-coms20007/uob-coms20007.github.io/notes/semantics/hoare.md

 $$

 The notation $$P[e/x]$$ refers to the assertion $$P$$ where the variable $$x$$ has been substituted for the arithmetic expression $$e$$.
-If $$P$$ is represented as an extended Boolean expression, then we can define this recursively as in the problem sheet:
+If $$P$$ is represented as an extended Boolean expression, then we can define this recursively in a similar manner to the substitution operations from the problem sheet:

 $$
   \begin{array}{rl}